History Makers: Design Challenge

 Make a historical costume

 Bring a figure from the past into the present, cardboard style.
-Select a person from history that you admire, then design a costume or prop that best represents them.
+Select a person from history you admire, then design a costume or prop that best represents them.

 Subjects